Zeaxanthin80/nextjs-boilerplate/docs/VERCEL_WORKFLOW_GUIDE.md

 # Create feature branch
 git checkout -b feature/your-feature-name

-# Start development
+# Start development (choose based on your role)
+npm run dev     # Recommended for most development work
+# OR
-vercel dev
+vercel dev      # Only if you need Vercel-specific features

 # Work on your feature...
 # Commit frequently with descriptive messages